Norman Newell: Early life

-Newell was born in Plaistow, Essex (now part of Greater London) to a poor family.
+Newell was born at 34 Liddon Road in Plaistow, Essex (now part of Greater London) to a poor family.
+He was the son of Sydney Edward Newell, a boiler stoker and later foreman road builder, and his wife, Mary Louisa, née Burke.
+Sydney had served as a private in the labour corps during the First World War, and suffered from premature blindness, which resulted in Newell's mother having to support the family on a low income.

+Newell's early life was marred by illness, with scarlet fever forcing him to miss his eleven-plus examination.
 He aspired to be an actor, but expected to work for London Transport.
+Despite doing well in poetry and English at his Plaistow secondary school, he left at the age of 14, and took a job at the offices of the local bus garage in Upton Park.

-During the Second World War, Newell befriended the variety performer Bill Waddington, and wrote lyrics to his music.
+He joined the Royal Artillery in 1937, and spent much of the Second World War stationed in Yeovil, organising revues and shows for the troops.
+During the war, he befriended the variety performer Bill Waddington, and wrote lyrics to his music.
 Following the end of the war, Waddington found Newell a job selling sheet music at the Cinephonic Music Company on Charing Cross Road.
 He began his career as a songwriter for the London-based publisher.

 Music producer

 Newell joined EMI's Columbia label as a staff producer in 1949, and was head of the label for its most successful years.
-During this period, he produced records by Petula Clark, the French male voice choir Les Compagnons de la Chanson, Josef Locke, Ronnie Ronalde, The Beverley Sisters, Dorothy Squires and the bandleader Victor Silvester.
+During this period, he produced records by Petula Clark, the French male voice choir Les Compagnons de la chanson, Josef Locke, Ronnie Ronalde, The Beverley Sisters, Dorothy Squires and the bandleader Victor Silvester.
 He also discovered the singer Steve Conway, who recorded Newell's "My Thanks To You" (with music by Noel Gay).

 In 1953, Newell moved to the new Philips record label, and produced their first release by a British artist, Johnny Brandon.
 Newell asked Geoff Love to arrange the song, and this marked the start of their professional relationship, in which Love's albums as Manuel and his Music of the Mountains would be produced by Newell.
 Following six months working at MGM in America, Newell came back to EMI in 1954, whereupon he recorded the comedians Norman Wisdom and Joyce Grenfell.
 Although Newell "did not understand" rock 'n' roll, he produced albums of the television shows Drumbeat and 6.5 Special.
 He used Trevor Stanford as a rehearsal pianist, and began recording with him in 1957, under the name Russ Conway, the surname being a tribute to Steve Conway, who had died in 1952.

 Newell went freelance in 1965, and was then put under contract with EMI, where he produced the top selling single of 1965, "Tears", by comedian Ken Dodd.